sniperadmin/king-tut-royal/UI_DESIGN_TEMPLATE.md

 # UI Design Template Documentation

 This document outlines the UI design template used in the Luxury Travel Exclusive application.
-The design is based on a modern, elegant, and luxurious aesthetic, primarily utilizing Tailwind CSS for styling and React components for structure.
+The design is based on a modern, elegant, and luxurious aesthetic, primarily utilizing Tailwind CSS for styling and Vue 3 components for structure.

 ## 1. Color Palette